dabit3/aws-appsync-react-workshop/README.md

 Now, the operations associated with this field will only be accessible by the creator of the item.

-To test it out, try creating a new user & accessing a note from another user.
+To test it out, try creating a new user & accessing a talk from another user.

 To test the API out in the AWS AppSync console, it will ask for you to __Login with User Pools__.
 The form will ask you for a __ClientId__.
 This __ClientId__ is located in __src/aws-exports.js__ in the `aws_user_pools_web_client_id` field.